 Reviewer Laura Angers

-Psychology Textbook Definition of Motivation
+A Psychologist's Definition of Motivation

-Motivation is defined by psychologists as the process by which activities are started, directed, and sustained so that certain needs are met, either psychological or physical.
-Most general psychology books also have that definition.
-The idea is that motivation is what guides us to accomplish a goal.
+Psychologists define motivation as the process by which activities are started, directed, and sustained so that certain needs are met.
+Needs can be psychological (for example, needing validation) or physical (for example, needing food).The idea is that motivation is what guides us to accomplish a goal.